 It can also be a good style when you need to get the most out of people in the direst circumstances, and some people do give more with an aggressively demanding boss.

 Many will dislike you, especially those you pick on.

-Your power is strictly limited to your domain authority or to a single environment (read: big fish in a small pond) and it’s only enforceable through formal authority because few respect drill sergeants outside of their domain.
+Since the sergeant relies on dominance and does not seek buy-in, your power is strictly limited to your domain authority or to a single environment (read: big fish in a small pond)

-Fathers with this style at home are extremely abusive and ruin their children psychologically.
+Fathers with this style at home are extremely abusive and ruin their children psychologically (Moore & Gillette, 1990).

 Beating drill sergeants:

 Never go for direct confrontation if you want to stay in their organizations.